Eye Catching Houseplants with Striped Leaves (9 Striped Leaf Indoor Plants)

 The most stunning thing about the Zebra plant is that although there are several varieties of this plant all varieties flower.
 The flowers bloom on tall bracts with the blooms normally being yellow or golden in color.

-This plant grows best when exposed to bright indirect sunlight and moist soil.
+This plant grows best when exposed to bright indirect sunlight, (making it one of the best low light indoor succulent plants) and moist soil.
 It also needs temperatures above 60 degrees Fahrenheit and 70% humidity.
 The Zebra plant originates in Brazil.

 #7.
 Nerve Plant

 The Nerve plant is a spreading evergreen that originates in South America.
 What makes this plant stand out is that it has dark green leaves with either white or red veins.
 The red vein Nerve plants look exceptionally dramatic.